Temiraph/evoting-new/README.md

 CI/CD Pipeline

-Each push triggers GitHub Actions.
+Each push to main and workflow triggers GitHub Actions.

 GitHub Actions builds Docker images for each microservice.